Skip to main content

 privacy-mode.ts

-Use ref_only (the default) in any context where spans may be exported to shared trace backends.
-Only use full mode in isolated, controlled environments.
+Use strict (the default) in any context where spans may be exported to shared trace backends.
+Only relax to balanced or custom in controlled environments.

 Zero OTel dependency in PEAC core